-11.4.3 Technical aspects
+11.3.4 Technical aspects

-The technical aspects are similar to those of the screen-level parameters analysis (see Section 11.2.3) expect for the computation of the analysis increments obtained from the subroutine SUCSNW (Cressman Interpolation) instead of OIUPD (Optimum Interpolation).
-So, the program organisation when performing snow analysis is roughly as shown in Fig. 11.2.
+The technical aspects are very similar to those of the screen-level parameters analysis (see Section 11.2.3).
+So, the program organisation when performing snow analysis is roughly as shown in Fig. 11.4.